tacoinfra/remote-signer/README.md

 We have also tested it on SoftHSM and this is included in our integration testing framework.

+The HsmSigner requires: hsm_username, hsm_slot, and hsm_lib to be defined in `keys.json`.

+The HsmSigner is called "pkcs11_hsm" when you configure it in `keys.json`.
+It takes one argument which is either the handle or label of the private key that you want to use.
+If you provide a text label, it will use the first private key returned that matches it.

 ### Writing your own Signer

 The basic structure of a signer is, as mentioned above, a class with